Marion34-dev/Twitter-clone/README.md

 # Welcome to the Chitter Challenge!

-This JS program represents a small twitter clone that will allow users to post messages to a public wall.
+This JavaScript program is a small Twitter clone that will display all 'tweets'.
+Once logged in, the user will be able to post a message to the public wall.

-The front-end part of the application was built using React and Vite.
-The tests have been covered by Vitest, and you can also view the Coverage using V8.

 The back-end part of the application was built using Express.

-MongoDB atlas has been used for the database.
+I have used Mocha and Chai/Chai-http for testing and C8 for coverage. <br>
+I have chosen MongoDB Atlas for my database and Mongoose to connect my Express app to the database. <br>
+The front-end part of the application was built using Vite and React.
+Vitest is used for testing, and V8 for the Coverage.

 ### User stories